Financial Survey: ESSA Bancorp (ESSA) and Its Rivals

 |2.21

-ESSA Bancorp presently has a consensus target price of $15.00, indicating a potential downside of 6.83%.
-As a group, “Savings institutions, except federal” companies have a potential downside of 4.38%.
-Given ESSA Bancorp’s peers stronger consensus rating and higher possible upside, analysts clearly believe ESSA Bancorp has less favorable growth aspects than its peers.
+ESSA Bancorp presently has a consensus price target of $15.00, indicating a potential downside of 6.19%.
+As a group, “Savings institutions, except federal” companies have a potential downside of 6.09%.
+Given ESSA Bancorp’s rivals stronger consensus rating and higher probable upside, analysts clearly believe ESSA Bancorp has less favorable growth aspects than its rivals.

 |ESSA Bancorp